zcharz/zcharz/README.md

-### Hi there 👋
+### Hey there!

+I'm currently:
-- 🔭 I’m currently working on research at my school, UCI
+- Working on AI and fullstack research at University of California - Irvine
-- 🌱 I’m currently learning Svelte as a part of the Zotistics team at ICSSC
+- Learning Svelte as a part of the Zotistics team at ICSSC

-- 📫 How to reach me: hellozhaocharlie@gmail.com
+Check out my WIP website at https://zcharz.vercel.app/

+Let's get in touch - contact me at hellozhaocharlie@gmail.com

 <!--
 **zcharz/zcharz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.